Learning Pixel Trajectories with Multiscale Contrastive Random Walks: Hyperparameters

 \section{Hyperparameters}

 We list the hyperparameters and ranges considered during our experiments.
 Weights for the boundary loss, learned photometric loss are hand-chosen.
 Parameters in bold are the ones that were systematically explored via ablations.
-For the image resolution, we follow the experimental setup of Jonschkowski et al.~\cite{jonschkowski2020matters} i.e., Flying Chairs: $384 \times 512$, Sintel: $448 \times 1024$, KITTI: $640 \times 640$.
+For the image resolution, we follow the experimental setup of Jonschkowski et al.~\cite{jonschkowski2020matters} \ie, Flying Chairs: $384 \times 512$, Sintel: $448 \times 1024$, KITTI: $640 \times 640$.
 We use the same loss weight across different scales for a specific type of loss.
 RGB image values are scaled to $[-1,1]$ and augmented by randomly shifting the hue and brightness and randomly flipped left/right.
 The augmentation is kept the same across frame in a pair of images.
 In contrast to other work~\cite{jonschkowski2020matters}, we did not modify the model per dataset.

-\paragraph{Training details.} We train our network with PyTorch~\cite{paszke2019pytorch}, using the Adam~\cite{kingma2014adam} optimizer with a cyclic learning rate schedule~\cite{smith2019super} with a base learning rate of $10^{-4}$ and a max learning rate of $5 \times 10^{-4}$.
-We use batch size of 4 for 2-cycle model and 2 for 3- and 4-cycle models (due to memory constraints).
-The total training takes approximately four days on two GTX 2080Ti, two days for training on Flying Chairs and two days for training on Sintel/KITTI.
-Experiments on Sintel and KITTI start from a model that was first trained on Flying Chairs, as in~\cite{jonschkowski2020matters}.
+For the optical flow baselines in label propagation (Table~\ref{fig:labelprop}) we used the supervised RAFT trained on FlyingThings3D~\cite{mayer2016large}.